BCG Henderson Institute

 Senior Director, Geopolitics & Society Lab

-David Zuluaga Martínez is a Senior Director at the Geopolitics & Society Lab based in BCG’s Brooklyn office.
-He is also a member of the Public Sector practice at Boston Consulting Group.
-Previously as an Alum Ambassador at the Tech & Biz Lab (2023-2024), he co-authored research on business resilience amid the COVID-19 pandemic and on collective business action to address climate change.
+David Zuluaga Martínez is a Senior Director at the Geopolitics Lab, based in BCG’s Brooklyn office.
+Prior to his current role, David was a Partner affiliated with BCG’s Public Sector practice.
+Previously, as an Alum Ambassador at the Tech & Biz Lab (2023-2024), he co-authored research on generative AI and, as an Alum Ambassador at the Strategy Lab (2021), on business resilience amid the COVID-19 pandemic and collective business action to address climate change.

 Since joining BCG in 2018, David has worked on strategy, operations, and technology projects primarily for social impact and public sector organizations.
-His recent engagements include designing and operating an emergency food assistance program during the COVID-19 pandemic for one of the largest US cities, leading the assessment of COVID’s economic impact for a large US state, conducting a strategic review of the procurement division of a large US state, and developing the business case for a technology transformation for a global credit card issuer.
+His recent engagements include designing and operating an emergency food assistance program during the COVID-19 pandemic for one of the largest US cities, leading the assessment of COVID’s economic impact for a large US state, and conducting a strategic review of the procurement division of a large US state.

 Recent Work